-Addressing Streets Cupporting Character (Supporting Streets L Comply with Outdoor Lighting, Section 4.199 Response: The propos these requirements.
-Se sed lighting plan is designed to comply wi ith the prescriptive approach, satisfying 3.
-Overall Building N Massing General The following Development Standards are adjustable: Required Minimum Height: 10% Ground Floor Height: 10% Base, Body, and Top Dimensions: 10% Base Design: 10% Top Design: 10% Response: As noted be Massing without the r elow, the proposed building elevations meneed for adjustments. eet the requirements for Overall Building 30 feet, minimum, except as provided below 30 feet maximum - etback of the proposed building along Ad corner is approximately 71 feet, which exc • Primary Building Entrance St Where the Primary Building Entrance is located on an Addressing Street it may extend into the required front yard setback by 15 feet maximum provided that: a.
+Table CC-4 Building De esign Addressing Streets Supporting Streets General The following Development Standards are adjustable: Required Minimum Height: 10% Ground Floor Height: 10% Base, Body, and Top Dimensions: 10% Base Design: 10% Top Design: 10% below, the proposed building elevations meed for adjustments. eet the requirements for Overall Building Front Setback 30 feet, minimum, except as provided below 30 feet maximum • t setback of the proposed building along Ad st corner is approximately 71 feet, which exc • Allowance of Primary Building Entrance Where the Primary Building Entrance is located on an Addressing Street it may extend into the required front yard setback by 15 feet maximum provided that: a.
 It has a two-story massing with a minimum height of 24 feet; b.
-The Parcel Frontage on the Addressing Street is limited to 100 feet; c.
+The Parcel Frontage on the Addressing Street is limited to 100 feet; Not applicable Pagnanga This cost c.
 The building extension is 65% transparent, minimum; d.
-The entrance is protected with a weather-protecting canopy with a minimum vertical clearance of 15 feet; and The standards for site design and accessibility are met.
-Not applicable
+The entrance is protected with a weather-protecting canopy with a minimum vertical clearance of 15 feet; and The standards for site design and accessibility are met. ion is not applicable as the building does not be transparent. t outand into the front cethook